phoenix-4u/My-daily-learning/readme.md

 - Normalize the network by subtracting the mean and dividing by the standard deviation
 - With random initialization, if the data is skewed towards the positive direction, the network does not learn very well.
 Hence, normalization is required by subtracting the mean
 - If the input is imbalanced, i.e., one is very large than the other, then it is recommended to normalize using standard deviation
 - Never initialize all weights to 0, as it will backpropagate the gradient of all 0s and become 0.
-Only 1 layer network or the last layer can be initialized to 0 (if used with SGD)
+Only a 1-layer network or the last layer can be initialized to 0 (if used with SGD)
 - All the same non-zero values are not a good idea, as all the activations will have the same value and the same symmetrical updates

 # Day 107 - 03/07/2026